dannguyen/journalism-syllabi/README.md

 <a href="http://joshmeltzer.com/teaching/jour241/">Homepage</a> /
 <a href="http://joshmeltzer.com/teaching/jour241/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a introductory level course designed for students in all areas of journalism, where you will learn how to find, examine and visually display data in the forms of maps, charts, diagrams and illustrations for a sophisticated audience.
-You will also learn how to critically read examples of the...</em></p>
+        This is a introductory level course designed for students in all areas of journalism, where you will learn how to find, examine and visually display data in the forms of maps, charts, diagrams and illustrations for a sophisticated audience.
+You will also learn how to critically read examples of thes
+        </small></p>

         <p>Instructors: Josh Meltzer @joshmeltzer</p>
     </td>
     <td>
-        Western Kentucky University
+        <small>Western Kentucky University</small>
     </td>
   </tr>